 1. Ebike the original

-E-bikes from Ebike the original are built by hand in Germany.
-The range includes 75 models that differ greatly in terms of price, appearance and features.
+E-bikes from Ebike the original are assembled by hand in Germany.
+The range includes a large selection of models that differ greatly from one another in terms of price, appearance and features.
 There is a suitable e-bike for every requirement and every budget.
-Special feature: Ebike offers the original 30 year guarantee on the frame of its e-bikes.
+Special feature: Ebike offers the original 30-year guarantee on the frames of its e-bikes.

 In the e-bike test of the Dutch daily “De Telegraaf”, Ebike the Original was named the test winner in both 2018 and 2019.
 The German company's e-bikes can be purchased either directly via the website or from participating dealers.